French grammar: Verbs

 The imperative mood, which only has first-person plural and second-person singular and plural forms, usually has forms similar or identical to the corresponding ones in the present indicative.

 Nouns

+The pronoun and the pronominal group

+The pronoun varies in gender (masculine or feminine), in number (singular or plural), and sometimes also in person.
+It always takes on the meaning of the word or group of words it replaces (the reference).
+This function is expressed by its name: pro-noun meaning that which is “for,” “put in the place of” a noun.

+Its meaning also depends on the extralinguistic context (when the pronoun is a deictic), or on the textual context (depending on whether the pronoun is an anaphoric or a cataphoric one).
+The meaning of the cataphoric pronoun “this one,” on the other hand, depends either on the context or on the word to which it refers.

+The syntactic characteristics of the pronoun are identical to those of the noun, which the pronoun can replace in the sentence.

 Gender

 Every French noun has a grammatical gender, either masculine or feminine.
 The grammatical gender of a noun referring to a human usually corresponds to the noun's natural gender (i.e., its referent's sex or gender).
 For such nouns, there will very often be one noun of each gender, with the choice of noun being determined by the natural gender of the person described; for example, a male singer is un chanteur, while a female singer is either une chanteuse (a pop singer) or une cantatrice (an opera singer).
 A plural noun that refers to both males and females is masculine.
 In some cases, the two nouns are identical in form, with the difference only being marked in neighbouring words (due to gender agreement; see below); a Catholic man is un catholique, while a Catholic woman is une catholique.
 Nonetheless, there are some such nouns that retain their grammatical gender regardless of natural gender; personne 'person' is always feminine, while (at least in "standard" French) professeur 'teacher' is always masculine.
 In Canadian French, une professeure is the standard feminine form, which is becoming more and more common in European French.